sroehling/FutureBudget/Retirement Simulator/deficit.md

 ## Deficit

-If expenses are greater than income and account balances are zero, a deficit will be calculated with an interest on the balance
+If at any time, the amounts needed to pay expenses are greater than the cash balance and balances from account withdrawals, a deficit will be accumulated, and interest will accrue on this balance.
+If there is a deficit balance, and the income again exceeds the expenses, the deficit will be paid down before accruing a positive cash balance.